gorn93/gorn93/README.md

-- 👋 Hi, I’m @gorn93
+ 👋 Hi, I’m @gorn93
 - 👀 I’m interested in ML and data science
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on coding and analysing
+- 💞️ I’m looking to collaborate on coding and analyzing
-- 📫 How to reach me : taoussirachi@gmail.com
+- 📫 How to reach me: taoussirachi@gmail.com
 - 😄 Pronouns: GoRn

 <!---